-At 31 December 2016 there were no indicators of impairment and therefore the Group did not test goodwill for impairment.
-As at 31 December 2016 and 2015, no impairment loss is recognized in the accompanying consolidated financial statements.
+At 31 December 2017, the Group tested goodwill for impairment.
+As at 31 December 2017 and 2016, no impairment loss is recognized in the accompanying consolidated financial statements.

 Deferred taxes

 Deferred tax assets and liabilities are recorded using substantially enacted tax rates for the effect of temporary differences between book and tax bases of assets and liabilities.
 Currently, there are deferred tax assets resulting from operating loss carry-forwards and deductible temporary differences, all of which could reduce taxable income in the future.
 Based on available evidence, both positive and negative, it is determined whether it is probable that all or a portion of the deferred tax assets will be realized.
 The main factors which are considered include future earnings potential; cumulative losses in recent years; history of loss carry-forwards and other tax assets expiring; the carry-forward period associated with the deferred tax assets; future reversals of existing taxable temporary differences; tax-planning strategies that would, if necessary, be implemented, and the nature of the income that can be used to realize the deferred tax asset.
 If based on the weight of all available evidence, it is the Group's belief that taxable profit will not be available sufficient to utilize some portion of these deferred tax assets, then some portion of or all of the deferred tax assets are not recognized.